 - 'Systematic failures' -

 On the black box voice recorder recovered at the crash scene in southeastern France, all that is heard from Lubitz is regular breathing.
-He gave no words of explanation for his murderous course of action.

 The European Aviation Safety Agency (EASA) has already recommended stepping up medical testing for pilots, including more psychological tests.